mia-platform/documentation/docs/development_suite/api-console/api-design/services.md

 In this section, you can manage, add and delete the environment variables associated to your microservice.

 To add a new environment variable you will have to specify which type of value you are going to use.
-Currently, the following types exists:
+Currently, the following types exist:

 * **Plain Text**: values belonging to this type are strings that define the value that we want to associate to that specific environment variable key.
 For this type it is necessary to specify the **Value** that we want to link to that specific environment variable. **Value** can also be an interpolated string, to do so the value to interpolate needs to be enclosed by two pairs of curly braces, for example `{{VALUE_TO_INTERPOLATE}}`.
 * **From Secret**: this type represents a value that is obtained from a Kubernetes Secret.
 For this type, it is necessary to specify the **Secret Name** and the **Secret Key** from which this value can be retrieved.